how to test that an Exception is raised

 REFACTOR: make it better

-• I can also index with negative numbers, the one for the last item in the list is -1, think reading from right to left
+• I can also index with negative numbers, the one for the last item in the list is -1, like reading from right to left

 23 def test_catching_index_error_in_tests(self):